pearswj/plexweb/README.md

 # Plexweb

-A *simple* webapp to control Plex Media Center using Cherrpy, Cheetah and Javascript to interface with the Plex HTTP API.
+A *simple* python webapp to control Plex Media Center via the HTTP API using Cherrpy, Cheetah and Javascript.

 Only handles TV Shows and Movies -- feel free to expand it!